alchemyplatform/aa-sdk/site/packages/aa-core/client/createPublicErc4337Client.md

 ### `chain: Chain`

-The chain to connect to.
+The chain to connect to

 ### `rpcUrl: string`

-The RPC URL to connect to.
+The RPC URL to connect to

 ### `fetchOptions?: HttpTransportConfig["fetchOptions"]`

-Optional set of params that let you override the default fetch options for the HTTP transport.
+Optional set of params that let you override the default fetch options for the HTTP transport